Moonlighting (TV series): Production

-Typical scripts for an average one-hour television show run 60 pages, but those for Moonlighting were nearly twice as long due to the fast talking overlapping dialogue of the main characters.
-While the average television show would take seven days to shoot, Moonlighting would take from 12 to 14 days to complete with episodes and dialogue frequently being written by Caron the same day they were shot.
-This attention to detail contributed to Moonlighting as being one of the most expensive television shows being produced at the time.
+Typical scripts for an average one-hour television show run 60 pages, but those for Moonlighting were nearly twice as long because of the fast-talking, overlapping dialogue of the main characters.
+While the average television show took seven days to shoot, Moonlighting took from 12 to 14 days to complete, with episodes and dialogue frequently being written by Caron the same day they were shot.
+This attention to detail contributed to Moonlighting being one of the most expensive television shows being produced at the time.
 Where most episodes would cost around $900,000 to produce, Moonlighting was running nearly double that.
-The season 2 episode "The Dream Sequence Always Rings Twice" could have been filmed much more cheaply by being shot in color and then decolorized, but Caron insisted on the authentic look of black-and-white film which took 16 days to shoot, bringing the cost of the episode to the then-unheard-of sum of two million dollars.
+The season-two episode "The Dream Sequence Always Rings Twice" could have been filmed much more cheaply by being shot in color and then decolorized, but Caron insisted on the authentic look of black-and-white film, which took 16 days to shoot, bringing the cost of the episode to the then-unheard-of sum of $2 million.
 Caron often defended his filming practices in the name of giving the audience what they wanted and producing a quality product.
 He used the following analogy to illustrate the point, "The thinking in television which makes no damn sense to me, is that a half hour of television costs X, and an hour of television costs Y, no matter what that television is, it strikes me as an insane hypothesis.
 The parallel is, you're hungry, whether you go to McDonald's or whether you go to '21,' it should cost the same; they both fill your stomach.
 It's nonsense."

 All of this attention to detail resulted in production delays and the show became notorious for airing reruns when new episodes had not been completed in time for broadcast.
 The first two seasons of Moonlighting focused almost entirely on the two main characters, having them appear in almost every scene.
-According to Cybill Shepherd, "I left home at 5 A.M. each day.
+According to Cybill Shepherd, "I left home at 5 am each day.
 Moonlighting scripts were close to a hundred pages, half again as long as the average one-hour television series.
-Almost from the moment the cameras started rolling we were behind schedule, sometimes completing as few as sixteen episodes per season, and never achieving the standard twenty-two."
+Almost from the moment the cameras started rolling, we were behind schedule, sometimes completing as few as 16 episodes per season, and never achieving the standard 22."

 Glenn Gordon Caron partly blamed Cybill Shepherd for production problems: